 Growing up, my dad stressed to me the importance of confidentiality.
 If someone tells me something in confidence, my job is to make sure I don’t ever mention it to another person.

 4. If the person I am speaking about were present, would he or she be pleased with my words?

 You’ve heard this one before, but it’s always worth remembering.
 We should always honor other people, whether they are with us or not.

 Truth trumps all.
 If it’s not true, don’t say it.

 Many of us have struggled with one or more of these filters.
-And, of course, none of us regularly pass our words through all of them.
-But, these filters will hopefully guard our tongues against speaking evil and, instead, give us the freedom to speak good into people’s lives.
+And, of course, none of us regularly passes our words through all of them.
+But, these filters hopefully will guard our tongues against speaking evil and, instead, give us the freedom to speak good into people’s lives.

 Which of these filters is toughest for you?
 I’d love to hear your thoughts.
 Please share with me below.